RenderKit/ospray/doc/api.md

 #### Tone Mapper

 The tone mapper is a pixel operation which implements a generic filmic tone mapping operator.
-It approximates the Academy Color Encoding System (ACES) by default.
+Using the default parameters it approximates the Academy Color Encoding System (ACES).
 The tone mapper is created by passing the type string "`tonemapper`" to `ospNewPixelOp`.
 The tone mapping curve can be customized using the parameters listed in the table below.

   ----- ---------- --------    -----------------------------------------
   Type  Name       Default     Description